albertkim/generic-monorepo/README.md

 My preferred stack is Typescript, with a Node.js based back-end and a React based front-end.

 Typically, I have a repository for each one.
-But I find that there aren't a lot of benefits to doing so especially in small teams of < 20 people.
+But I find that there aren't a lot of benefits especially in new projects or small engineering teams of < 20 people.

 Challenges: